lamdu/lamdu/README.md

 ## Text based environments

-Text based environments seem to have more promise in the short term, as they add on to existing "eco systems" of efficient compilers and common source control systems and interoperate with the current ways of doing things.
+Text based environments seem to have more promise in the short term, as they add on to existing ecosystems of efficient compilers and common source control systems and inter-operate with the current ways of doing things.

 ### Bret Victor's talk